jfasch/jfasch-home/blog/2025-07-29--Whats-wrong-with-chroot.rst

    [jfasch@laptop ~]$ cd ~/My-Projects/FH-ENDLESS/Yocto/
    [jfasch@laptop Yocto]$ . poky/oe-init-build-env raspberry3-build/
    [jfasch@laptop raspberry3-build]$ bitbake endless-image-fulldev
    ...
-CPU fan on ...
+CPU fan getting loud ...

 Conclusion
 ----------

-jjj
+Please don't consider this article a flame against any container technologies.
+Containers are cool when there are problems to be solved bigger than building Yocto using a different distro than the one you are just running.
+Need isolation, need a full (well, half) OS boot and services started inside - this is what containers are there for.

+Sure a full distro container can solve my trivial Yocto problem too.
+In my opinion, though, this feels like using a sledgehammer to crack a nut.
+If you feel the same, then this article is for you, and I hope that the information was helpful.
+Send comments (:doc:`here
+</about/myself/index>`) if you liked it and/or have suggestions!

 .. rubric:: Footnotes
 .. [#yocto_tried] I sure tried no matter what they say, but ran into
-                  build error over and over.
+                  build errors over and over.
 .. [#cgroups_docker] Naturally, Docker also uses cgroups to implement
                      the isolation that it provides.
-.. [#empty_is_not_fail] I would have expected an error message rather
+.. [#empty_is_not_fail] I would have expected ``busybox ps`` to fail
-                        than empty output, though.
+                        rather than succeeding with empty output,
+                        though.
 .. [#busybox-not-yocto-supported] Busybox is not among Yocto's list of
                                   supported distibutions